- What is a Tyre Engineer?

 Although having a degree is crucial, experience within the F1 setting through internships or placements will always be advantageous to secure a more competitive role.

-What are the best skills and experience needed to be a Tyre Engineer?
+What skills and experience are needed to be a Tyre Engineer?

 These will give you great knowledge of tyre engineering and an understanding of tyre’s effect on car behaviour.
 You will be able to follow vehicle development instructions and understand their impact on tyre performance.
 Furthermore, it is helpful to possess excellent attention to detail while having telemetry tools and data analysis knowledge because data interpretation is part of the nature of the job.